| |

 of Automotive Historians Nichlas-Joseph Cugnot Award of Distinction

 for 1993.
-With sales topping 100,000 copies to date, this best-selling,
+With sales over 100,000 copies, this best-seller

-language translation (ETAI Publishing).
+(ETAI Publishing).

 Witzel continued to chronicle American car culture with Gas